Complex zero-free regions at large |q| for multivariate Tutte polynomials (alias Potts-model partition functions) with general complex edge weights: Examples

 \end{example}

-\begin{example} \rm Let $G$ be a large finite piece of the simple hypercubic lattice $\Z^d$ (for some fixed $d \ge 2$) with nearest-neighbor edges, and take $w_e = w > 0$ for all $e$ (here $w > 0$ corresponds to the ferromagnetic case).
+\begin{example} \rm Let $G$ be a large finite piece of the simple hypercubic lattice $\Z^{d}$ (for some fixed $d \ge 2$) with nearest-neighbor edges, and take $w_e = w > 0$ for all $e$.
 For real $q > 0$ sufficiently large, it is known \cite{Martirosian_86,Laanait_86,Kotecky_90,Laanait_91,Borgs_91} that the first-order phase-transition point $w_t$ lies at \be w_t(q) \;=\; q^{1/d} \,+\, O(1) \;. \ee It then follows from the Yang--Lee \cite{Yang-Lee_52} theory of phase transitions that there will be complex zeros of the partition function arbitrarily close (as $G$ grows) to the phase-transition point $(q,w_t(q))$; so as $w \uparrow \infty$ (for fixed $d \ge 2$) we will have asymptotically $Q_{\rm max}(G,\w) \ge w^d [1 + O(1/w)]$ (and this is presumably the actual order of magnitude).
-Since $\widetilde\Delta(G,\w) = 2dw/(1+w)^{1/2}$ and $\Psi(G,\w) = (1+w)^{2d}$, the upper bound given by Theorem~\ref{thm1.3} is off by at most a factor of order $w^{1/2}$ (i.e.\ it gives a growth $\sim w^{d+{1/2}}$ instead of $w^d$).
-It is perhaps worth observing that the bound would be off by only a bounded factor if Theorem~\ref{thm1.3} could be improved to use $\Delta'(G,\w)$ rather than $\widetilde\Delta(G,\w)$.
-By contrast, the bound of Theorem~\ref{thm1.2} is again much worse, because of its growth as $\Psi(G,\w)$ rather than $\Psi(G,\w)^{1/2}$.
+Since $\Delta^*(G,\w) = 2dw(1+w)^{d-1/2}$, the upper bound given by Theorem~\ref{thm1.3b} is off by at most a factor of order $w^{1/2}$ (i.e.\ it grows as $w^{d+{1/2}}$ instead of $w^d$).
+By contrast, $\widehat\Delta=2dw(1+w)^{d-1}$ and $\Psi=(1+w)^{2d}$, so the bound of Theorem~\ref{thm1.2c} is again much worse, because it grows as $w^{2d}$ rather than $w^{d+1/2}$.

 \end{example}